highwaycoder/wizard/README.md

 # WIDE
 Is the IDE based on Wizard/WizL.
 Work will begin in earnest once the parser has reached an appropriate level of maturity.

+## Influences
+This project was in part influenced by the zen-coding HTML/CSS language and in part by an article describing the Ithkuil natural language.